PRO-2684/ucas/iclass/README.md

 [![Crates.io Total Downloads](https://img.shields.io/crates/d/ucas-iclass?logo=rust)](https://crates.io/crates/ucas-iclass)
 [![docs.rs](https://img.shields.io/docsrs/ucas-iclass?logo=rust)](https://docs.rs/ucas-iclass)

-> [!WARNING]
-> This repository is for learning purposes only.
-Use at your own risk.

 iClass API for UCAS.
 Should also work for other schools, but not guaranteed.

 ## 📥 Installation